The Application Process

-- Applicants are automatically considered for scholarships and financial aid, provided that you submit a FAFSA form by May 1
+- Applicants are automatically considered for scholarships and financial aid, provided that you submit or update your FAFSA.
+Duquesne's school code is 003258.

 - Transfers can live in the residence halls on campus based on availability at the time of application

 Transferring Credit & Degree Requirements

 Our Bridges curriculum prepares you for what's next and ensures that you'll never have to narrow your ambitions.
 The curriculum is designed to overlap with every major at Duquesne so you can maximize progress toward your degree while having the opportunity to discover new interests or pursue additional goals.
 And it is transfer friendly - we want to make friends with you and your college credits.
 Bridges makes it easy to transfer and apply college credit to accelerate your progress to your degree.

 - Duquesne University accepts up to 60 credits from a two-year community college or up to 90 credits from a four-year college or university.

 - Generally, Duquesne accepts credits from an accredited college or university that correspond to the Duquesne curriculum